DanielAvinoam/TheSubZeroProject/README.md

 ## Driver

 Starting from the `DriverEntry` function, the driver initializes some usual structures like a `DeviceObject` and a symbolic link, then it register its callback and dispatch functions.
-This is followed by the seeking of explorer's PID, which should be present in the system's process list (`FindProcessByName` simply traverse the system's `EPROCESS` list and compare each entry's name to the requested one).
+This is followed by seeking explorer's PID, which should be present in the system's process list (`FindProcessByName` simply traverses the system's `EPROCESS` list and compares each entry's name to the requested one).
 In case it doesn't, the thread sleeps for 5 seconds and tries again:
 ```cpp
     // Search for explorer Process
     PEPROCESS explorerProcess;